Variationally consistent Hamiltonian model reduction: Variationally Consistent Hamiltonian Operator Inference

 \subsection{OpInf for canonical Hamiltonian systems}

 Both of the Hamiltonian ROMs \eqref{eq:symROM} and \eqref{eq:newROM} can be effectively treated with OpInf techniques, provided that the nonlinear part of $\nabla H$ is accessible online.
-In many examples of interest this is not a large restriction, since the relevant nonlinearities are vectorized over each degree of freedom separately (e.g., polynomials, $\sin(~x)$), and can be easily simulated without access to the FOM code.
+In many examples of interest this is not a large restriction, since the relevant nonlinearities are vectorized over each degree of freedom separately (e.g., polynomials, $\sin(~x)$), and can be easily simulated without understanding of the underlying discretization or access to the FOM code.
+Conversely, the linear part of $\nabla H$ is heavily discretization-dependent and generally impossible to simulate without understanding of the full-order scheme or access to its code.
 To see how a Hamiltonian OpInf problem is set up in this case, consider writing the Hamiltonian in a way which separates out its quadratic part,

 where $~A\in\mathbb{R}^{N\times N}$ is constant in $~x$ and $f(~x):\mathbb{R}^N\to\mathbb{R}$ is a nonquadratic and likely nonlinear function of the state $~x$.
 In this form, the gradient of the Hamiltonian $\nabla H(~x) = ~A~x + \nabla f(~x)$ separates as well, so that if the nonlinear part $\nabla f$ of $\nabla H$ is accessible then the only quantity to be inferred is $~A$.
 Accomplishing this inference in a way which is compatible with the least-squares Hamiltonian ROM \eqref{eq:symROM} has already been accomplished in \cite{sharma2022hamiltonian,gruber2023canonical}, so it remains to discuss this technique with the aim of adapting it to the case of the variationally consistent Petrov-Galerkin ROM \eqref{eq:newROM} from Section~\ref{sec:method}.